 The credit risk is the risk that a party of a financial instrument fails to fulfill its obligations and thus leads the other party to incur a financial loss.
-Cash and guaranteed investment certificates are the main financial instruments of the Corporation which are potentially subject to credit risk.
+Cash and guaranteed investment certificates as well as other accounts receivable are the main financial instruments of the Corporation which are potentially subject to credit risk.
 Moreover, the credit risk for cash and guaranteed investment certificates is considered negligible since the counterparties are reputable banks with high quality external credit ratings.